Podshot/podshot.github.io/_posts/2017-10-10-MCEdit-Unified-Dev-Log-1.md

 option for a Windows environment.
 The next step is to configure the said environment.
 Appveyor uses a [YAML file](https://github.com/Khroki/MCEdit-Unified/blob/master/appveyor.yml) to handle the environment and build stages.
-Since we can just build MCEdit-Unified from two commands, we just set one build stage to run {% highlight shell %} pip install -r requirements.txt {% endhighlight %} which installs all of the requirements needed to run MCEdit and another to run {% highlight shell} pyinstaller mcedit-ci.spec -y {% endhighlight} which runs our PyInstaller script to actually build the executable.
+Since we can just build MCEdit-Unified from two commands, we just set one build stage to run {% highlight shell %} pip install -r requirements.txt {% endhighlight %} which installs all of the requirements needed to run MCEdit and another to run {% highlight shell %} pyinstaller mcedit-ci.spec -y {% endhighlight %} which runs our PyInstaller script to actually build the executable.

 <h4>Building the build script</h4>